Is your favorite brand fully honest and transparent? Do you know the difference between natural, vegan, organic, cruelty-free and plant-based?

 LILIXIR values the power of natural compounds contained in plants, used in medicine for centuries.
 We think our skin can really benefit from the compounds that, for example, leaves use to stay green, or blueberries to stay blue, or the ability of desert plants to withstand high temperatures and sun exposure without water.
 The antioxidant capacity of some plants, the moisturizing effects and the advantageous rejuvenating properties from others are highly appreciated at LILIXIR.

+Comment below and share this article on your social media if this was helpful!
 Sign up to LILIXIR Newsletter for more educational content like this and don't miss any future blog posts.
-Comment below if this was helpful!